Using Google Analytics 4 (GA4) to Measure and Improve Your Content Marketing

 What individual pieces led up to that conversion to the people coming to your site?

-And not only that, Google Analytics can help you answer questions like:
+Not only that, Google Analytics can help you answer questions like:

 • What are the pieces of content that are the least effective and turn visitors away?

-• Are my efforts improving over time?
+• Are my marketing efforts improving over time?

 • What are some content topics that I’m missing out on?